utPLSQL/utPLSQL/docs/userguide/coverage.md

 If you have `execute` privilege only on the unit tests, but do not have `execute` privilege on the code that is tested, the code will not be reported by coverage - as if it did not exist in the database.
 If the code that is testes is complied as NATIVE, the code coverage will not be reported as well.

-## Running unite tests with coverage
+## Running unit tests with coverage
 Using code coverage functionality is as easy as using any other [reporter](reporters.md) for utPLSQL project.
 All you need to do is run your tests from your preferred SQL tool and save the outcomes of reporter to a file.
 All you need to do, is pass the constructor of the reporter to your `ut.run`